ds4se/chapters/README.md

 Chapters should be _approachable_ and have a _take away message_.
 For example, our  [sample chapter](sample.md) has certain features which you can (optionally) copy:

 + Some light hearted story to start the chapter;
-+ Some list of specific recommendations to end the chapter.
++ Some list of specific recommendations to end the chapter (see the heading _In Summary_ at the end of the file).
-+